FENTANYL CITRATE- fentanyl citrate injection, solution

 DOSAGE FORMS AND STRENGTHS

-Each 2 mL fill in 2.5 mL Carpuject™ Single-use cartridge with Luer Lock for the Carpuject™ Syringe System.
+Fentanyl Citrate Injection, USP 50 mcg/mL (equivalent to 50 mcg/mL fentanyl base) is available as a 2 mL fill in a 2.5 mL Carpuject™ Single-dose cartridge with Luer Lock for the Carpuject™ Syringe System.
 (3)

 WARNINGS AND PRECAUTIONS